HL7/cqf-measures/input/pages/measure-repository-service.md

 ##### Approve

 The _approve_ operation supports applying an approval to an existing artifact, regardless of status.
 The operation sets the _date_ and _approvalDate_ elements of the approved artifact, and is otherwise only allowed to add _artifactComment_ elements to the artifact, and to add or update an _endorser_.
+Child artifacts (i.e. artifacts that _compose_ the artifact) are expected to be approved via separate operations, or may be approved as part of a transaction or collection batch.

 ##### Publish

 The _publish_ operation supports posting a new artifact with _active_ status.
 The operation is defined as a `POST` (or `PUT` if the server supports client-defined ids) of the artifact resource, but the status of the posted resource is required to be _active_.
+Child artifacts (i.e. artifacts that _compose_ the existing artifact) are expected to be present in the server, or may be published as part of a transaction or collection batch.

 ##### Release

 The _release_ operation supports updating the status of an existing _draft_ artifact to _active_.
-The operation sets the _date_ element of the resource, but is otherwise not allowed to change any other elements of the artifact.
+The operation sets the _date_ and _status_ elements of the artifact, but is otherwise not allowed to change any other elements of the artifact.
+Child artifacts (i.e. artifacts that _compose_ the existing artifact) are also released, recursively.
+To be released, an artifact is required to have a version specified.

 ##### Retire

 The _retire_ operation supports updating the status of an existing _active_ artifact to _retired_.
 The operation sets the _date_ element of the resource, but is otherwise not allowed to change any other elements of the artifact.

-* [**Archive**](#archive): Delete a _retired_ artifact
+Child artifacts (i.e. artifacts that _compose_ the existing artifact) are expected to retired via separate _retire_ operations, or may be retired as part of a transaction or collection batch.

 ##### Archive

 The _archive_ operation supports removing an existing _retired_ artifact from the repository.
 The operation is defined as a `DELETE` but the status of the deleted resource is required to be _retired_.
+Child artifacts (i.e. artifacts that _compose_ the existing artifact) are expected to archived via separate _archive_ operations, or may be archived as part of a transaction or collection batch.

 ### Shareable Measure Repository